Measurement Classes

 Fluorescence-lifetime imaging microscopy (FLIM) is an imaging technique for producing an image based on the differences in the exponential decay rate of the fluorescence from a sample.

 Fluorescence lifetimes can be determined in the time domain by using a pulsed source.
-When a population of Fluorophores is excited by an ultrashort or delta-peak pulse of light, the time-resolved fluorescence will decay exponentially.
+When a population of fluorophores is excited by an ultrashort or delta-peak pulse of light, the time-resolved fluorescence will decay exponentially.

 This measurement implements a line scan in a FLIM image that consists of a sequence of pixels.
 This could either represent a single line of the image, or - if the image is represented as a single meandering line - this could represent the entire image.